jitensinha98/kmeans-clustering_GUI/README.md

 # kmeans-clustering_GUI
-This repository conatins the clustering software which employs kmeans clustering.
+This repository conatins the clustering software which employs kmeans clustering.This project is alloted to us by our university as for internal assesment.

 ## Modules used
 - tkinter